jakobytes/elias-1848/README.md

 Alternatively you can create environment variables in your OS e.g.
 "export DATA_DIR=/path/to/filter-data" or, even better, add it to the Conda environment with "conda env convig vars set DATA_DIR=/path/to/filter-data".
-As these differ from user, computer and case, I decided against hardcoding those.
+As these differ from user and case, I decided against hardcoding these.

 Also the tool *jq* for processing json-files is currently missing from the environment.
 It must be installed separately using your package manager of choice.